 On Friday, 6 October 2017 baby Noah made his appearance into the world.
-God was amazingly faithful in how He was totally showed up and was in control of the Noah’s delivery.
+God was just so faithful in how He was present and in control of everything during the birth.

 Noah Mark Bodmer arrived at 8:38pm, weighing 3.7kg and measuring 53cm long and he was perfect.

 Meeting our little boy for the first time was the best experience in the whole world.
 I did not know it was possible to love someone as much I love this little boy.
 I am really blessed that God has chosen David and I to be his parents.